-8.5.0.1 The principle of local green space designation is set out in paragraphs 99 and 100 of the National Policy Planning Framework.
+8.5.0.1 The principle of local green space designation is set out in paragraphs 99 and 100 of the National Policy Planning Framework (NPPF).
+The spaces identified above have been assessed against the NPPF criteria [28].
 The designation should only be used: